PAT Testing: Do You Need It for Your Craft Fair Setup?

 - PAT testing is not legally required, but keeping your electrical equipment safe is.

-- Many event organisers require PAT certificates as a booking condition — check before you book.
+- Many craft fair organisers require PAT certificates as a booking condition; check before you book.

-- Get your equipment tested if you attend events regularly — it is cheap, quick, and removes the issue entirely.
+- Get your equipment tested if you attend craft fairs regularly: it is cheap, quick, and removes the issue entirely.

 - New equipment does not need PAT testing.
 A visual check on first use is sufficient.

-- Keep certificates and labels up to date, and bring them to events.
+- Keep certificates and labels up to date, and bring them to craft fairs.

 Official Sources